How Can a Judge Tell if Someone is Lying?

 Physical Cues

 Physical cues are often the most apparent signs that someone is lying.
-These cues can include a lack of eye contact, facial expressions, and body language.
-When someone is lying, they may avoid eye contact, look down, or shift their gaze.
+These cues include a lack of eye contact, facial expressions, and body language.
+When someone lies, they may avoid eye contact, look down, or shift their gaze.
 They may also exhibit facial expressions that do not match their words, such as a smile when discussing a serious topic.
 Additionally, lying can cause changes in body language, such as fidgeting or crossing arms.

 Verbal Cues